Something about a slow cooker full of sauce filled with meatballs and sausage seems to heal the soul on even the cloudiest and coldest of days.

 Tip: Cut all the mild sausage in half and leave the hot sausage whole.
 Then you will know which ones your Littles can have, and your cutting time is already reduced. 😉

 I hope you have enjoyed this little piece of our crazy life at home and how we make our big family work for us.
-Click the link here to sign up for all the tips and tricks and hacks and fun we have going on.
 I would love to see your successes and memories you create with our famous home made meatballs!

 Disclaimer: any of the clickthroughs you find on my pages are links to products that I have used and love and trust.
 I may make a small commission on anything you purchase on the other side of the link, so please know it will go to fund my crazy projects, wild ideas and writing habits.
 It will not cost anything extra for you.
 Thank you for your love and support!